hermannloose/hermannloose.github.com/_posts/2012-05-06-fixing-vbr-mp3-files.md

 *Why would you want to do this, other than OCD?*

-Well, it appears to throw off Last.fm scrobblers quite a bit—say Banshee sees at track that's 25 minutes long and finishes playing after three minutes: "less than 50% played" = no scrobble.
-I know.—resulting in precious track plays being lost for [bands that deserve a lot more exposure](http://www.last.fm/music/A+Subtle+Plague).
+Well, it appears to throw off Last.fm scrobblers quite a bit.
+Say Banshee sees a track that's 25 minutes long and finishes playing after three minutes: "less than 50% played" = no scrobble.
+I know.
+This results in precious track plays being lost for [bands that deserve a lot more exposure](http://www.last.fm/music/A+Subtle+Plague).

 *Which is still OCD, now that I think about it.*